MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Implementation

 Since the BFGS step can easily lead an optimization too far out on the parameter hypersurface for the quadratic approximation to be valid, we perform an inexact line-search in compliance with Armijo's rule.\cite{armijo1966minimization} In particular, we require the energy to be sufficiently decreased with respect to the previous iteration.
 First, we try to accept the full BFGS step, and if it fails to fulfill Armijo's condition, we backtrack along the quasi-Newton direction until such criteria are met.
 The new back-tracked point is then provided as an argument of the minimum of a cubic model function, which is interpolated using the previously rejected points.
 The L-BFGS optimizer only relies on the MO gradient, and thus does not require the explicit evaluation of RDMs, but only a generalized Fock matrix, which, as discussed earlier, may exhibit a more robust convergence in an MBE.
-On the other hand, the convergence of the proposed quasi-Newton algorithm can be slow when starting far from the minimum, and we thus adopt a hybrid strategy, starting with a few Super-CI steps and then switching to the quasi-Newton code, akin to the strategy previously used by Bates and Shiozaki.\cite{toru2015_qn}\\
+On the other hand, the convergence of the proposed quasi-Newton algorithm can be slow when starting far from the minimum, and we thus adopt a hybrid strategy, starting with a few Super-CI steps and then switching to the quasi-Newton code.\cite{malmqvist1990,toru2015_qn}\\

 In general, regardless of whatever solver used, the bottleneck in the optimization of MOs will be the assembling of quantities required for the gradient evaluation, that is, both the inactive and active Fock matrices in Eqs. \ref{inact_fock_matrix} and \ref{act_fock_matrix} and the $\mathbf{Q}$ matrix in Eq. \ref{aux_matrix}.
-To remedy this, we exploit an optimized Cholesky decomposition of the involved two-electron integrals, a technique which has already been employed in previous work authored by some of us.\cite{nottoli2021second}
+To remedy this, we exploit an optimized Cholesky decomposition of the involved two-electron integrals,\cite{Beebe1977,Koch2003} a technique which has already been employed in the context of CASSCF in previous work authored by some of us.\cite{nottoli2021second}